zili11720/sonic-buildimage/README.md

 ## SONiC Image Azure Pipelines

-All SONiC project build pipeline could be found at [Download Portal for SONiC Images](https://sonic-build.azurewebsites.net)
+All SONiC project build pipelines can be found at [Download Portal for SONiC Images](https://sonic-build.azurewebsites.net/pipelines)

 # sonic-buildimage